LF-digitala-kanaler/LFDS/content/components/web/data-visualization/map-chart.md

 ---
 template: ComponentPage
-title: Map Chart
+title: Map chart
 intro: Use a map if you have data with a geographical component.
 description: Use a map if you have data with a geographical component.
 The typical use case is to show where in the world investments are placed.
-category: Data Visualization
+category: Data visualization
 tabs:
   - content: >-
       ## How to use